-Most Reverend Bernard A. Hebda, Apostolic Administrator of the Catholic Archdiocese of St. Paul & Minneapolis.
+Most Reverend Bernard A. Hebda, Archbishop-designate of the Catholic Archdiocese of St. Paul & Minneapolis.
 Archbishop Hebda earned a juris doctor degree from the Columbia University School of Law in 1983.
 He was admitted to the Bar of the Commonwealth of Pennsylvania in 1983 and worked as an associate in the law firm of Reed, Smith, Shaw and McClay.
 In 1984, he enrolled at St. Paul Seminary in Pittsburgh and pursued the required studies in philosophy at Duquesne University before being sent to North American College in Rome in 1985 where he completed his theological studies and earned his S.T.B. from the Pontifical Gregorian University in 1989.

 He was ordained a deacon on April 6, 1989 at St. Peter’s Basilica in Rome by Archbishop John Quinn, and was ordained to the priesthood by Bishop Donald W. Wuerl on July 1, 1989 in St. Paul Cathedral in Pittsburgh.
 After his ordination, he served briefly as Parochial Vicar Pro Tem at Purification of the Blessed Virgin Mary Parish in Elwood City, PA, before returning to Rome to complete his licentiate in canon law, which he received in 1991 from the Pontifical Gregorian University.